 What you can do

 - Be aware of any pre-appointment restrictions.
 When you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.
 You may need to avoid food or drinks for a short while before some tests.

-- Write down any symptoms you're experiencing, including any that may seem unrelated to coronary artery disease.
+- Write down any symptoms you're having, including any that may seem unrelated to coronary artery disease.

-- Write down your key medical information, including other conditions with which you've been diagnosed, all medications and supplements you're taking, and family history of heart disease.
+- Write down your medical information, including other conditions you have and any family history of heart disease.

 - What tests do I need?

 - Should I see a specialist?